-This degree can be completed through a mix of face-to-face, hybrid and online classes.
-Several of the courses are offered in an 8-week term, rather than a 16-week term.
-The program is designed to take two years to complete and is comprised of the following suggested pathway or course of study.
+This certificate can be completed face-to-face.
+The program is designed to take two semesters, or 32 weeks, to complete and is comprised of the following suggested pathway or course of study.

 First Semester

-ITSC 1316 LINUX INSTALLATION 3 credit hours

-AND CONFIGURATION

-ITNW 1308 IMPLEMENTING AND 3 credit hours

-SUPPORTING CLIENT

-OPERATING SYSTEMS

 ITCC 1414 CCNA 1: 4 credit hours

 INTRODUCTION TO

 NETWORKS

-ITCC 1440 CCNA 2: ROUTING AND 4 credit hours
+ITCC 1440 CCNA 2: ROUTING 4 credit hours

-SWITCHING
+AND SWITCHING

 ESSENTIALS

-Total Credit Hours: 14
+Total Credit Hours: 8

 Second Semester

 ITCC 2412 CCNA 3: SCALING 4 credit hours

 NETWORKS

 ITCC 2413 CCNA 4: CONNECTING 4 credit hours

 NETWORKS

-ITNW 1313 COMPUTER 3 credit hours

-VIRTUALIZATION

-ITNW 1353 SUPPORTING 3 credit hours

-NETWORK SERVER

-INFRASTRUCTURE

-Total Credit Hours: 14

-Third Semester

-ITNW 1354 IMPLEMENTING AND 3 credit hours

-SUPPORTING SERVER

-ENVIRONMENT

-ITSY 1342 INFORMATION 3 credit hours

-TECHNOLOGY

-SECURITY

-ITNW 1335 INFORMATION 3 credit hours

-STORAGE AND

-ENO.
-4004 MANAGEMENT O anadii I

-ENGL 1301 COMPOSITION I 3 credit hours

-ITSC 2325 ADVANCED LINUX 3 credit hours

-Total Credit Hours: 15
+Total Credit Hours: 8